mgula57/mlb_showdown_card_bot/README.md

 ### **Design**

-The 2022 set design takes elements from classic MLB Showdown sets and adds a modern twist, resulting in a streamlined design that will look great with any background image.
+The CLASSIC/EXPANDED set designs takes elements from classic MLB Showdown sets and add a modern twist, resulting in a streamlined design that will look great with any background image.
 Chart and Command colors will change from team to team, creating a blend of 2000/2001's color with 2004/2005's simplicity.

 ![Image](./static/interface/Example2022Headliner.png)